Managing the Male Sex Drive (Updated)

 According to Sinclair, and many religions, the energy goes right to the spiritual bottom line:

-Go to Julian Lee's wonderful site www.celibacy.org for a wealth of information and inspiration on how abstinence can make men strong.
+Visit Julian Lee's wonderful site www.celibacy.info for information and inspiration on how abstinence can make men strong.

-The masculine sex drive is a powerful creative force but It needs to be controlled and steered.
-We can do this by applying and then releasing the brake (sublimation).
+The masculine sex drive is a powerful creative force but it needs to be controlled and steered.
+We can do this by applying the brake (sublimation) and then releasing it (masturbation.)
 Every man is different and must find his own formula.

-The thing to remember is that the world is run by a Luciferian cult based in London which controls brainwashing (media and education.)
-These Illuminati bankers and bluebloods use sex to neuter, distract and degrade both men and women.
-Their plan is to restore the feudal model in which we are serfs at best.
-They are undermining resistance by undermining our sources of cohesion and strenght: nations, races, religions and families.
+The world is run by a Luciferian sex cult based in London which controls brainwashing (media and education.)
+They use sex to distract, degrade and control both men and women.
+The New World Order plan is to restore the feudal model in which we are serfs at best.
+They undermine resistance by destroying our sources of cohesion and identity: nation, race, religion and family.